reck0nerrr/angles/README.md

 A full-stack music library inspired by [RateYourMusic](https://rateyourmusic.com/).
 The project combines a React frontend with a Spring Boot REST API, PostgreSQL persistence, JWT authentication, validation, pagination, search, ratings, and centralized error handling.

-> Current status: active development.
-Deployment and Flyway migrations are planned; external music metadata integration is also planned.
+> Current status: Paused.
+Deployment is planned; external music metadata integration is also planned.

 ## Features